 Some plans include what is called a carry forward.
 Any balance remaining on the HSA account you didn’t use for the current year can carry the credit to next year.
 Keep in mind that the credit is forfeited if you do not use the amount carried forward in the following year, i.e. not used by the end of the following plan year.
 So use it, or lose it, as the saying goes.

-Personal Health Insurance Plans can pick up where the government plans leave off to cover expenses such as Physio, Massage therapy, Vision care and Dental care.
-Connect with one of our brokers to receive a non-obligation quote today as we offer individual and conversion plans for when your group benefits end.
+Personal Health Insurance Plans can pick up where the government plans to leave off to cover expenses such as Physio, Massage therapy, Vision care and Dental care.
+Connect with one of our brokers to receive a no-obligation quote today, as we offer individual and conversion plans for when your group benefits end.